 - eventually, perhaps begin to share renaissance music in casual venues for average folks.

-The project is just in its nascent stages, but if you are interested, please email me using the Contact link.
-Make the subject “RSC”.
+The project is just in its nascent stages, but if you are interested, please fill out the form below.